 Other professional achievements include serving as a member of the Advisory Council for the World Vision Hurricane Relief Assistance Program and also as a member of the 2006 US Centers for Disease Control Expert Panel on Rapid Needs Assessment, Post-Disaster.
 She has also served as a technical advisor and course developer for international NGOs and other academic institutions in the area of public health in emergency settings.
 Dr. Mock continues to oversee the development and management of international projects valued at over $4.5 million dollars annually.
 She has been Principal and Co-Principal Investigator for multiple international programs and is currently involved in the development of a school of Public Health in Rwanda.

 Tulane University, New Orleans, LA, USA

-Paul Kadetz is the Robert Fisher Oxnam Assistant Professor of Science and Society at Drew University.
+Paul Kadetz holds the Robert Fisher Oxnam Chair of Science and Society at Drew University.
 He is also a Senior Research Fellow at The University of Liverpool in China and an Associate and Lecturer of the China Centre for Health and Humanity, University College London.
-Paul is a Medical Anthropologist and a clinician who completed his doctorate in International Development at The University of Oxford.
-Paul has conducted and published research concerning: Post-disaster recovery, global health policy, the anthropology of safety, the impact of foreign aid on healthcare systems and healthcare challenges in China, The Philippines, Cuba, Guatemala, Madagascar and Morocco.
-His co-edited volume, The Handbook of Welfare in China, was published by Edward Elgar.
+Paul has conducted research concerning: Post-disaster recovery, global health policy, the anthropology of safety, health care integration, the impact of foreign aid on healthcare systems and healthcare challenges in China, The Philippines, Cuba, Guatemala, and Madagascar.
+Over 40 of his research papers, book chapters and technical reports have been published.
+His co-edited volume, The Handbook of Welfare in China, was recently published by Edward Elgar.

 Drew University, Madison, New Jersey, USA